We care a lot about your experience on our website. Please tell us how we can improve.

 In Denver, results from a two-month Breakfast in the Classroom pilot program showed an increase in daily breakfasts served from 140 to 580 students, a significant decline in health clerk visits, and a nearly 40 percent drop in student discipline referrals.

-Breakfast in the Classroom (BIC) works especially well in elementary schools, but is easily adapted for all grade levels.
+Breakfast in the Classroom (BIC) works in a variety of schools, but works especially well in elementary schools where students stay in their homeroom.
+However, the program is easily adapted for all grade levels.
 It is served after the school day begins, immediately following the opening bell.
 It's transported to and from the classroom by the school nutrition staff and/or student volunteers and usually consists of easy-to-eat and easy-to-clean items, such as:

 Our Breakfast in the Classroom Cart makes it easy to take the traditional cafeteria breakfast approach and move it into the classroom.